-Edgar is still going at the age of 36, and has a featherweight title shot against Max Holloway lined for December 2017.
+Edgar is still going at the age of 36, and has a featherweight title shot against Max Holloway lined up if the two can ever stay healthy (the fight has been scheduled and cancelled twice already).
 If he can take home that title, he will join the short list of UFC champions who have won championships in multiple weight classes, which would bump him further towards the top of this list.
 Stay tuned.

 For a while, it seemed like Brazilian fighter Lyoto Machida was going to start a karate revolution in MMA.
 His unorthodox (but punishing) striking confused many opponents on the way to a 15-0 record, leading to a light heavyweight championship fight against then-undefeated champion Rashad Evans.
 Machida knocked Evans out clean with a barrage of punches — a highlight reel performance that is still admired by UFC fans today.